arjungautam1/ImageAnalysisAI/README.md

 - Make sure your Groq API key is correctly set in the `.env` file
 - Ensure the API key has sufficient credits/quota
 - Check the browser console for any error messages
-- Verify that the image file is a supported format (JPEG, PNG, etc.)
+- Verify that the image file is a supported format (JPEG, PNG, etc.) # ImageAnalysisAI